Monday 22 December Published at 19:23

 Issued by the Met Office

-There are flood warnings in force across the following locations:
+There are flood warnings in place in the following regions;

 About the Met Office Weather Warnings

 BBC Weather carries two types of weather warnings issued by the Met Office: Warnings and Early Warnings.

 Warnings will be issued when severe weather is expected within the next 24 hours.

 Early Warnings will be issued more than 24 hours ahead of severe weather.